How can society make moral progress before bad norms lock in?

 If you care about the welfare of other living people

-• because their welfare matter: future people's welfare matter just as much.
+because their welfare matters: future people's welfare matters just as much.

 Why should I care about other people?